 Recreational angling for southern bluefin tuna in Australia has been popular among game fishers for many years, and activity among the general recreational fishing sector has increased in recent years (for example, Rowsell et al. 2008).
-At present, the data available on the recreational catch of southern bluefin tuna are limited, and no total estimate of the national recreational catch is available.
-Several state surveys have taken place; however, the error associated with these surveys has been estimated to be as high as 47 per cent (Giri & Hall 2015).
+At present, limited data are available on the recreational catch of southern bluefin tuna, and no total estimate of the national recreational catch is available.
+Several state surveys have taken place; however, the error associated with these surveys has been estimated to be as high as 47% (Giri & Hall 2015).
 In 2015, a report on methods to estimate recreational catch of southern bluefin tuna was released (Moore et al. 2015).
-A national survey, based on this methodology, is planned to begin in December 2018.
+A national survey, based on this methodology, began in December 2018.

-The reference set of operating models (or base case) for the assessment indicated that the spawning stock biomass remains below the interim target of 20 per cent of the unfished level.
-Spawning stock biomass (using the total reproductive output method) was estimated at 13 per cent of the initial unfished level (80 per cent confidence interval [CI] 11–17 per cent) and below the level needed to produce the maximum sustainable yield (MSY; CCSBT 2017).
-The spawning stock biomass of the B10+ group was estimated to be 11 per cent of unfished levels (80 per cent CI 9–13 per cent); the 2014 estimate was 7 per cent of unfished levels (CCSBT 2014).
+The reference set of operating models (or base case) for the assessment indicated that the spawning stock biomass remains below the interim target of 20% of the unfished level.
+Spawning stock biomass (using the total reproductive output method) was estimated at 13% of the initial unfished level (80% confidence interval [CI] 11–17%) and below the level needed to produce the maximum sustainable yield (MSY; CCSBT 2017).
+The spawning stock biomass of the B10+ group was estimated to be 11% of unfished levels (80% CI 9–13%); the 2014 estimate was 7% of unfished levels (CCSBT 2014).
 The ratio of current fishing mortality to the level associated with MSY (FMSY) was 0.50 (range 0.38–0.66).

 Stock status determination

-The current mean estimate for spawning stock biomass of southern bluefin tuna is 13 per cent of unfished levels.
+The current mean estimate for spawning stock biomass of southern bluefin tuna is 13% of unfished levels.
 As a result, the stock remains classified as overfished.

-The global TAC that was set for 2017 was based on the management procedure’s recommendation, which should result in a level of fishing mortality that facilitates rebuilding of the stock.
-The reference case for the updated assessment indicates reduced fishing mortality.
-There remains substantial uncertainty about the level of unaccounted catch mortality.
-However, unlike in the previous assessment, the unaccounted mortality scenarios did not reduce the probability of the stock recovering by the designated time of 2035.
-In addition, the outlook for the stock appears more positive, with signs of increased recruitment in recent years and projections indicating that the stock may reach the interim rebuilding target before 2035.
-Although caution is warranted, and increased recruitment does not indicate increased stock biomass, the outlook for the stock has improved since the 2014 assessment.
-Given the decrease in the fishing mortality level noted in the assessment and the fact that the unaccounted mortality scenarios do not impede the recovery probability, the stock is classified as not subject to overfishing.
+The global TAC for 2017 was set based on the outputs from the management procedure, which should result in a level of fishing mortality that facilitates rebuilding of the stock.
+The reference case for the updated assessment indicates reduced fishing mortality from that estimated in the 2014 assessment.
+Substantial uncertainty remains about the level of unaccounted catch mortality.
+However, unlike in the previous assessment, the unaccounted mortality scenarios in the 2017 assessment did not reduce the probability of the stock recovering by the designated time of 2035.
+In addition, the outlook for the stock appears more positive, with signs of increased recruitment in recent years and projections under the current management procedure of the stock reaching the interim rebuilding target before 2035.
+Although caution is warranted and increased recruitment does not indicate increased stock biomass, the outlook for the stock has improved since the 2014 assessment.
+Given the decrease in fishing mortality noted in the assessment and the fact that the unaccounted mortality scenarios do not impede the probability of recovery, the stock is classified as not subject to overfishing.
 However, future assessments may change the outlook for the stock and will need to be monitored, as will future estimates of unaccounted mortality.